emaste/CIS-Benchmark/Services.markdown

 Ensure that only network ports, protocols, and services listening on a system with validated business needs, are running on each system.

 ## 2.2 Special Purpose Services

 This section describes services that are installed on systems that specifically need to run these services.
 If any of these services are not required, it is recommended that they be disabled or deleted from the system to reduce the potential attack surface.

 ## 2.2.1 Time Synchronization

 It is recommended that physical systems and virtual guests lacking direct access to the physical host's clock be configured to synchronize their time using NTP

-## 2.2.1.1 Ensure time synchronization is in use
+## 2.2.1.1 Ensure NTP time synchronization is in use

 #### Profile Applicability:
 * Level 1 - Server